Philippine policeman: Villagers refused advice to flee storm

 "I really feel sad, I cannot describe the emotion," he said.
 "It's not only the people who don't listen.
 They have children, wives, elderly parents who will all suffer."

-Associated Press journalists Jim Gomez and Bullit Marquez in Manila contributed to this report.
+Associated Press journalists Jim Gomez and Bullit Marquez in Manila, Philippines, contributed to this report.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.